John-Roy123/RESTful-API/README.md

 ```
 go run main.go
 ```
-the program will try to run on localhost:8080 if it is not already occupied
+The program will check if :8080 is open.
+If it is, it will occupy it and if not the program will throw a fatal error